HCHogan/Rough-Period/README.md

 ### STL-Avenue
-This is A C++ STL Libaray made for 小黄.
+This is A C++ STL Library made for 小黄.
 We hope you'll like it!

 ----by hank & fendada.